AcademySoftwareFoundation/MaterialX/source/MaterialXContrib/MaterialXMaya/README.md

 ## LookdevX integration

-The plug-in integrates with LookdevX or any other editor that can open MaterialX document files.
-The `MAYA_MATERIALX_EDITOR` option variable needs to be set to the path of the editor executable to enable the integration, for example:
+The MaterialXMaya plug-in integrates with LookdevX or any other editor that can open MaterialX document files.
+To enable the integration with the LookdexX editor, set the `MAYA_MATERIALX_EDITOR` option variable to the path of the editor executable, for example:

 ```MEL
 optionVar -stringValue MAYA_MATERIALX_EDITOR "D:/LookdevX/bin/LookdevX.exe"
 ```

-To open the MaterialX document in the editor, press the **Edit** button in the Attribute Editor for the MaterialX node.
-Once the document has been edited and saved, you can press the **Reload** button the Attribute Editor which will execute the `reloadMaterialXNode` command, refreshing the shader in the viewport.
+To open the MaterialX document in the editor, press **Edit** in the Attribute Editor of the MaterialX node.
+Once the document has been edited and saved, press **Reload** in the Attribute Editor which executes the `reloadMaterialXNode` command and refreshes the shader in the viewport.

 ## Limitations